1976 Moro Gulf earthquake: Impact

 The Cotabato Trench in southern Mindanao and the Philippine Mobile Belt.

 The initial earthquake was widespread and was felt as far as the central Philippine islands of the Visayas.
 A massive tsunami devastated 700 kilometers of coastline bordering the Moro Gulf in the North Celebes Sea, resulting in destruction and death in the coastal communities of the Sulu Archipelago, southern Mindanao particularly the provinces of Sultan Kudarat and Sarangani (formerly part of South Cotabato), and in the Zamboanga Peninsula including Zamboanga City and Pagadian City.

 The maximum height of the waves reached 9 meters at Lebak on the isla; 4.3 meters at Alicia; 3 meters at Resa Bay on the eastern coast of Basilan; and at the islands of Jolo and Sacol.
+A field investigation revealed that the maximum height of the tsunami was approximately 15 m.
 At least 5,000 people died during the earthquake and tsunami, with thousands more remaining missing.
 Some reports say that as many as 8,000 people lost their lives in total, with ninety percent of all deaths the result of the following tsunami.

 Initially over 8,000 people were officially counted as killed or missing, 10,000 injured, and 90,000 homeless, making it one of the most devastating disasters in the history of the Philippine Islands.
 After the initial earthquake the people were unaware of the need to move to higher ground; when the tsunami hit it sucked most of the victims out to sea.
 Based on the investigation on the affected region it was confirmed that the waves reached up to 4 to 5 m when they hit the areas.
 There were reports of weak tsunami activity as far as Japan.

 In Zamboanga City, 14 buildings were partially damaged.
 The city was spared from serious damage of the tsunami triggered by this earthquake because the Basilan Island and the Santa Cruz Islands served as a buffer and deflected waves.